George H.W. Bush Fast Facts

 June 9, 1999 - Celebrates his 75th birthday by skydiving.
 He celebrates his 80th, 85th and 90th birthdays the same way.

-February 19-21, 2005 - Tours areas in southeast Asia damaged by a tsunami, with former President Bill Clinton.
+February 19-21, 2005 - Tours areas in southeast Asia damaged by a tsunami, with Clinton.

-September 1, 2005 - After Hurricane Katrina, Presidents Bush and Clinton form the Bush-Clinton Katrina Fund.
+September 1, 2005 - After Hurricane Katrina, former Presidents Bush and Clinton form the Bush-Clinton Katrina Fund.

 January 10, 2009 - The USS George H.W.
 Bush aircraft carrier is commissioned.